 In this section, we present the design and implementation of a WfMS integrated with scheduling facilities.
-First of all, the approach followed for doing this is presented.
-Second, in Section 3.2, we introduce the architecture of the system.
-Third, for each component identified in Section 3.2, a detailed (functional) description is provided in sections 3.3 to 3.5.
+First of all, we explain the approach followed for developing a conceptual model of the proposed system, followed by a description of its implementation.
+Second, the conceptual model is discussed in more detail in Section 3.2.
+Third, in Section 3.3, we introduce the architecture of the system.
+Finally, for each component identified in Section 3.3, a detailed (functional) description is provided in sections 3.4 to 3.7.
+Finally, in Section 3.8, we focus on the analysis of the conceptual model and the realized system.